etherkit/Si5351Arduino/README.md

     Si5351 si5351;

-Now in the Setup() function, let's initialize communications with the Si5351 and specify the load capacitance of the reference crystal:
+Now in the Setup() function, let's initialize communications with the Si5351, specify the load capacitance of the reference crystal, and to use the default reference oscillator frequency of 25 MHz:

-    si5351.init(SI5351_CRYSTAL_LOAD_8PF);
+    si5351.init(SI5351_CRYSTAL_LOAD_8PF, 0);

 Next, let's set the CLK0 output to 14 MHz and use a fixed PLL reference frequency (this allows for glitch-free tuning):